nahobbs5/AzureActiveDirectoryDemo/README.md

 Click Review + Create, then Create.

-## ---Part Two: Connecting to Active Directory---
+## Part Two: Connecting to Active Directory
 ### 6. Install Active Directory Domain Services

 *Promote the Domain Controller VM to a Domain Controller for lab.local.*